Thomas FitzGerald, 7th Earl of Desmond

-Thomas FitzJames FitzGerald, 7th Earl of Desmond (died 1467/68), called 'Thomas of Drogheda', and also known as the Great Earl, was the son of James FitzGerald, 6th Earl of Desmond and Mary de Burgh.
+Thomas FitzJames FitzGerald, 7th Earl of Desmond (died 1467/68), called 'Thomas of Drogheda', not to be confused with his cousin, Thomas FitzGerald (1421-1477) Lord Justice of Ireland also known as the Great Earl.
+Thomas FitzJames FitzGerald was the son of James FitzGerald, 6th Earl of Desmond and Mary de Burgh.

-He was Lord Deputy of Ireland under the Lieutenancy of Duke of Clarence from 1463 to his death, and in 1464 founded the College of Youghal.
+Desmond was Lord Deputy of Ireland under the Lieutenancy of the Duke of Clarence from 1463 to his death, and in 1464 founded the College of Youghal.
 His plan to found a University at Drogheda failed due to his judicial assassination.

 Political career

-Upon the death of his father, James FitzGerald, 6th Earl of Desmond, in 1462, Thomas FitzJames FitzGerald, became the 7th Earl of Desmond.
+Upon the death of his father, James FitzGerald, 6th Earl of Desmond, in 1462, Thomas FitzJames FitzGerald became the 7th Earl of Desmond.
 That same year Desmond, having sided, as had his father, with the House of York, put down a Lancastrian invasion of Ireland by John and Thomas Butler, brothers of the Earl of Ormond.
 Local memory claims that the Battle of Piltown was so violent that the local river ran red with blood, hence the names Pill River and Piltown (Baile an Phuill – Town of the blood).
 Piltown was the only battle of the Wars of the Roses fought in Ireland.

-In appreciation, the following year King Edward IV appointed Desmond Lord-Deputy under the King's brother, Duke of Clarence.
-Desmond built castles around the Pale, and continued the hereditary FitzGerald feud with the Butlers.
+In appreciation, the following year King Edward IV appointed Desmond Lord-Deputy under the King's brother, George Plantagenet, 1st Duke of Clarence.
+Desmond built castles around the Pale and continued the hereditary FitzGerald feud with the Butlers.
 In 1464 he founded the collegiate church at Youghal.